Resources

 Plain-English definitions of sourcing, manufacturing, and trade terms — from MOQ and DFM to Incoterms and HS codes.

-Upcoming electronics and general-trade fairs by month — Canton Fair, Global Sources, electronica — with engineer-led guidance on each.
+Upcoming electronics fairs by month and engineer-led sourcing tours — Canton Fair, Global Sources, factory visits, and Huaqiangbei runs.

 Real sourcing projects with numbers — order size, defect rates, timelines, and what we would do differently.